GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 to the color as defined by the *z*-values and the CPT file.
 An intensity of zero leaves the color unchanged.
-Higher values will brighten the color, lower values will darken it, all without changing the original hue of the color (see Appendix `H. Color Space: The Final Frontier`_ for more details).
+Higher values will brighten the color, lower values will darken it, all without changing the original hue of the color (see Chapter `Color Space: The Final Frontier`_ for more details).
 The illumination is decoupled from the data grid file in that a separate grid file holding intensities in the [-1,+1] range must be provided.
 Such intensity files can be derived from the data grid using